rsrini7/Smart-Support-Buddy/README.md

    - Confluence Service: Manages Confluence page ingestion and search
    - **StackOverflow Service: Handles ingestion, indexing, and semantic search of StackOverflow Q&A**
    - Vector Service: Manages ChromaDB operations, semantic search, and deduplication for all sources
+   - **Unified Search Aggregation: Combines and sorts all results by similarity percentage before returning to the frontend.
+Legacy result arrays are deprecated for UI use.**

 2. **Vector Database** (ChromaDB)
    - Stores embeddings for semantic search